patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v2_5**  27 may 2022  upgrade archive
+- added dc current for the ds3 inverter
+- improved powercalculation

 **version RPI-ECU-v2_4**  19 april 2022  new sd image
 - made the program suitable for the ds3 inverter
 - extended database query and editing